Pan-Indianism: Columbia River Inter-Tribal Fish Commission

-The Columbia River Inter-Tribal Fish Commission, also known as CRITFC, was created in 1977 by four tribes the Nez Perce, Umatilla, Warm Springs, and Yakama, to "renew their authority in fisheries management."
+The Columbia River Inter-Tribal Fish Commission (CRITFC) was created in 1977 by four tribes—the Nez Perce, Umatilla, Warm Springs, and Yakama—to "renew their authority in fisheries management."
 Their mission also includes protecting treaty rights for fishing guaranteed by treaties with the federal government "through the exercise of the inherent sovereign powers of the tribes.".

 "For generations, traditional fishing authorities governed tribal communities on the Columbia River.
-One such authority was the old "Celilo Fish Committee."
+One such authority was the old Celilo Fish Committee.
 The authority exercised by the Celilo Fish Committee was derived from the sovereign powers of the people living and fishing in nearby tribal territories.
 The committee ordained fishing practices that were disciplined and designed to serve a high purpose: to ensure that the salmon resource was served first—even worshipped—so that it would flourish and always exist."

 Congress of Aboriginal Peoples

 The Congress of Aboriginal Peoples] (CAP) founded in 1971 as the Native Council of Canada, is a Canadian aboriginal organization, that represents Aboriginal Peoples (First Nations and Métis) who live off Indian reserves, either in urban and rural areas across Canada.

 Each CAP affiliate has its own constitution and is separately funded under the federal Aboriginal Representative Organization Program (AROP).
-CAP's bylaws require affiliation be limited to one organization per province or territory.
+CAP's bylaws require affiliation to be limited to one organization per province or territory.
 In effect, these affiliates are the corporate members of CAP, which does not, itself, have individual memberships.